backdrop-contrib/well_known/README.md

 The following *well-known* services are available:

-* `change-password`: A service which can be used by password managers to find the *change/reset password* page for a website.
+* `change-password`: A service which can be used by password managers to find a website’s *change password* page.
 Read the draft W3C
   specification: [A Well-Known URL for Changing Passwords](https://w3c.github.io/webappsec-change-password-url/).